 So the journey begins.
 Drop me a line.
 And let’s see what we can do to keep things real together.

-A few comments re Lenscraft Photography.
+A few comments on lenscraft photography.
 When we comment on equipment in these pages the comments are based on use in the field.
 They are never based on a single use or just a couple of days using the equipment.
 We try the equipment with at least two disciplines in photography and determine how it performs from there.
 Lenscraft Photography is a website devoted to photography and sharing experiences with equipment.
 We are not affiliated with any manufacturer.
 We have used equipment professionally from Canon, Nikon, Ricoh, Minolta, Sony, Leica, Olympus, Hasselblad, Zeiss, Sigma, Pentax, Zenit, Bronica, Rollei & Kodak.

 Some of these companies have been absorbed into others.
-Currently we regularly use equipment from Olympus, Nikon, Sony, & Hasselblad.
+Currently we regularly use equipment from Olympus, Nikon, Canon, Lumix Sony, & Hasselblad.
 [Plus lenses from Zeiss and Sigma]